Brain Tumor Segmentation with Deep Neural Networks: Experiments and Results

 Also, in some cases results are less accurate over the Enhancing region than for the Core and Complete regions.
 There are 2 main reasons for that.
 First, borders are usually diffused and there are no clear cut between enhanced tumor and non-enhanced tissues.
 This creates problems for both user labeling, ground truth, as well as the model.
 The second reason is that the model learns what it sees in the ground truth.
 Since the labels are created by different people and since the borders are not clear, each user has a slightly different interpretation of the borders of the enhanced tumor and so sometimes we see overly thick enhanced tumor in the ground truth.

+{Figure~\ref{fig:features} shows representation of low level features in both local and global paths.
+As seen from this figure, features in the local path include more edge detectors while the ones in the global path are more localized features.
 Unfortunately, visualizing the learned mid/high level features of a CNN is still very much an open research problem.
 However, we can study the impact these features have on predictions by visualizing the segmentation results of different models.
 The segmentation results on two subjects from our validation set, produced by different variations of the basic model can be viewed in Figure~\ref{fig:results}\footnote{It is important to note that we do not train the model on the validation set and thus the quality of the results is not due to overfitting}.
 As shown in the figure, the two-phase training procedure allows the model to learn from a more realistic distribution of labels and thus removes false positives produced by the model which trains with one training phase.
 Moreover, by having two pathways, the model can simultaneously learn the global contextual features as well as the local detailed features.
 This gives the advantage of correcting labels at a global scale as well as recognizing fine details of the tumor at a local scale, yielding a better segmentation as oppose to a single path architecture which results in smoother boundaries.
 Joint training of the two convolutional pathways and having two training phases achieves better results.